1960s #1970s #1980s #1990s #2000s #2010s

 Ricardo, Carol, and Adam, moreclipsplease

-Like most eighties TV stars, and an ABC favourite Adam West starred as guest star with the almost obligatory performances in many an Aaron Spelling production.
-Eighties appearances included Murder She Wrote (1987), Hart to Hart (1983), The Love Boat (1983) and twice as different characters in Fantasy Island (1980-84),.
-In the nineties West popped up in episodes of Diagnosis Murder (in 1998) and Tales from the Crypt (in 1993).
+Like most eighties TV stars, and an ABC favourite Adam West starred as a guest star with the almost obligatory performances in many an Aaron Spelling production.
+Eighties appearances included Murder She Wrote (1987), Hart to Hart (1983), The Love Boat (1983) and twice as different characters in Fantasy Island (1980-84).
+In the nineties, West popped up in episodes of Diagnosis Murder (in 1998) and Tales from the Crypt (in 1993).
 Full details of these series can be found by clicking on these titles.

 As a Fun Tongue in Cheek Version of Himself…

 Batman Garage Sale With Adam West, Channel 4:20

 Adam West always appeared to have a fun side, so I was happy to find that he had contributed to the Funny or Die site.
-In one sketch called Batman’s Garage Sale West kind of pokes fun, with a tongue in cheek take on the “serious actor” behind Batman persona that he obviously doesn’t share with other thesps.
+In one sketch called Batman’s Garage Sale West kind of pokes fun at himself, with a tongue in cheek take on the “serious actor” behind Batman persona that he obviously doesn’t share with other thesps.

 He also contributes a fake advert for Eyehole Paintings which he advertises a mock home security gadget.
 This advert is presented and narrated by him.
 And that particular treat can be viewed HERE.